centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/commands.md

 ###### Get sources

 Centreon SSH Connector can be checked out from *[GitHub](https://github.com/centreon/centreon-connectors)*.
 The SSH connector sources reside in the ssh subdirectory.
-On a Linux box with git installed this is just a matter of:
+On a Linux box with git installed, this is just a matter of:

 ```shell
 git clone https://github.com/centreon/centreon-connectors